tototoshi/play-flyway/README.md

 ![travis](https://api.travis-ci.org/tototoshi/play-flyway.png)

-Flyway plugin for Play 2.1 or later.
+Flyway plugin for Play 2.1 - 2.3.
 It aims to be a substitute for play-evolutions.

+__For Play 2.4, We will develop Play Module at [flyway/flyway-play](https://github.com/flyway/flyway-play)__

 ## Features